GRAINS-U.S. soybeans firm as Argentina drought worries persist

 Weekly corn export inspections of 527,932 tonnes fell below analyst predictions, while 445,433 tonnes of wheat inspected was near the high end of analysts estimates.

-(Reporting by Christopher Walljasper in Chicago; additional reporting by Michael Hogan in Hamburg and Enrico Dela Cruz in Manila, editing by Deepa Babington)
+(Reporting by Christopher Walljasper in Chicago; additional reporting by Michael Hogan in Hamburg and Enrico Dela Cruz in Manila, editing by Deepa Babington and Nick Zieminski)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))